psolsson/psolsson.github.io/_members/diez.md

 keybase_username:
 gitlab_username:
 dblp_url:
-description: "Juan works with Sara to build deep generative models for molecular design with desired property profiles and 3D conformer distributions.
-Co-supervised by Dr. Rocío Mercado (AstraZeneca)."
+description: "Juan works on deep generative models for sampling of 3D configurations of small, drug-like molecules, and molecular property prediction (Industry advisors: Ola Engkvist and Atanas Patronov).
+Before starting as a PhD student, Juan worked in the group as a MSc student with Sara to build deep generative models for molecular design with desired property profiles and 3D conformer distributions.
+That project was co-supervised by Dr. Rocío Mercado (AstraZeneca)."
 start-date: 21-01-18
 ---